canturesin/canturesin/README.md

 ### Hi there, I'm Can Türesin👋

 I'm  MSc student in Cryptography at Middle East Technical University, working at Fame Crypt as a researcher since 2018.
-I have a growing interest to cryptanalysis and have been studying on cryptanalysis using automated tools.
-I'm going to upload my implementations here as I will make a progress related to this topic.
+I have a growing interest on cryptanalysis -especially on statistical attacks on block ciphers and SPN networks.
+I have been studying on cryptanalysis using automated tools for my thesis.
+I'm going to upload my implementations here after I make some progress related to this topic.

 <img src="https://komarev.com/ghpvc/?username=canturesin&color=red" alt="canturesin" /> </p>